Budget and Contract Tables

 Budget Columns

-The values populate and move across the columns in the budget section as the budget status changes.
+The values in these columns update as the budget status changes:

 - Original Budget: Populates as the budget is entered or imported.

-- Internal Budget Transfers: Populates by internal budget transfers.
+- Internal Budget Transfers: Populates by internal budget transfers and transfers from forecast adjustments.

 - Revised Budget: Populates with the sum of the Original Budget, Internal Adjustments, and Approved Owner Changes.